arminfro/dotfiles/README.md

 For now the call for system packages is hardcoded to `sudo dnf install -y ...` for usage on fedora systems.
 You'll likely want to replace all lines containing it, if you don't use `dnf`.

-It generally installs: i3, zsh, neovim nightly, alacritty, python, ruby, git
+It generally installs: i3, zsh, neovim nightly, alacritty, python, git

 You can delete stuff you don't need, it's mostly independent from each other.